pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 ## Kubernetes-based zero-downtime upgrade process overview

 Pega Infinity™ upgrades starting from version 8.4.2 feature a near-zero-downtime process, so your environment remains available you can continue working in your application during the upgrade.
-You complete a zero-downtime upgrade using Pega helm charts, which automate the Pega out-of-place upgrade process using the four schemas used in the version 8.4 and later Pega patch and upgrade processes:
+You complete a zero-downtime upgrade using Pega helm charts, which automate the Pega zero-downtime upgrade process using the four schemas used in the version 8.4 and later Pega patch and upgrade processes:

 - Data schema – your existing data schema.
 This will be your data schema after the zero-downtime upgrade.
 - Rules schema – your existing rules schema.
 This schema is upgraded during the zero-downtime upgrade.
-- A temporary data schema (Dtmp) – a schema you create on the same database for temporarily staging the data during the upgrade.
+- A temporary data schema (Dtmp) – a schema you create on the same database to host some required data-specific tables.
 You discard this schema after the upgrade.
 - New rules schema (Rn) – a rules schema you create on the same database for staging the rules during the upgrade.
 This schema will become the rules schema after the upgrade.

 Before beginning your upgrade, you must create empty schemas - the new rules schema and new temporary data schema  - in your existing database as shown in the image below.

    ![New rules schema and temporary data schemas](media/create-blank-schema.png "New rules schema and temporary data schemas")

-The Pega zero-downtime upgrade process for Client-managed cloud automates the Pega out-of-place upgrade scripts that copy and replace application rules and that copy data between these schemas appropriately.
+The Pega zero-downtime upgrade process for Client-managed cloud automates the Pega zero-downtime upgrade scripts that copy and replace application rules and that copy data between these schemas appropriately.
 The process automates the following order of tasks, so clients only have to use the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Upgrading your Pega Platform deployment using the command line](#upgrading-your-pega-platform-deployment-using-the-command-line):

 1. Configures the high availability cluster settings, including disabling rule creation, so you and your customers can continue making rule changes while the upgrade processes run.